crosschainer/gateway-to-heaven/README.md

 - Use your own MetaMask Wallet
 - Uses Transak to buy BNB and sends to one of the above wallets
 - Listens for Balance changes
+- Exchanges BNB for TAU on BSC and leaves some BNB for bridge gas

 Flow:
 1. User chooses if he wants to use his MetaMask Wallet or create disposable one